Graphical Analysis In Exercises 17–20, match the alternative hypo... | Channels for Pearson+

 1

 Step 1: Understand the alternative hypothesis (Ha).
-The alternative hypothesis states that the population mean (μ) is not equal to 3, which is written as Ha: μ ≠ 3.
-This indicates a two-tailed test where we are testing for any deviation from μ = 3.
+The given alternative hypothesis is Ha: μ > 3, which means the population mean μ is greater than 3.
+This corresponds to a one-tailed test where the region of interest is to the right of 3.

 Step 2: Match the alternative hypothesis with its graph.
-The graph corresponding to Ha: μ ≠ 3 will show rejection regions on both sides of μ = 3, indicating that values significantly less than or greater than 3 are part of the rejection region.
-Based on the provided images, the graph with rejection regions on both sides of μ = 3 is the second image.
+The graph that represents Ha: μ > 3 will have a shaded region starting at 3 and extending to the right, indicating values greater than 3.
+Based on the provided images, this matches the third graph.

 Step 3: State the null hypothesis (H0).
-The null hypothesis is the complement of the alternative hypothesis and states that the population mean is equal to 3, written as H0: μ = 3.
+The null hypothesis is the complement of the alternative hypothesis.
+For Ha: μ > 3, the null hypothesis is H0: μ ≤ 3, which means the population mean μ is less than or equal to 3.

 Step 4: Sketch the graph for the null hypothesis.
-The graph for H0: μ = 3 will have no rejection regions, and the entire area will be centered around μ = 3, indicating that we assume μ = 3 unless evidence suggests otherwise.
+The graph for H0: μ ≤ 3 will have a shaded region starting at 3 and extending to the left, indicating values less than or equal to 3.
+This matches the fourth graph provided.

-Step 5: Review the graphs and ensure proper interpretation.
-Confirm that the graph for Ha: μ ≠ 3 has rejection regions on both sides of μ = 3, while the graph for H0: μ = 3 has no rejection regions and is centered around μ = 3.
+Step 5: Verify the graphical representation.
+Ensure that the graphs correctly represent the hypotheses: the third graph for Ha: μ > 3 and the fourth graph for H0: μ ≤ 3.
+This visual representation helps in understanding the direction of the test and the regions of interest.

 Verified video answer for a similar problem: